cubing/cubingcontests.com/README.md

 # Cubing Contests

-This is a place for hosting unofficial Rubik's cube competitions, unofficial events held at WCA competitions, speedcuber meetups, and other unofficial events.
+This is a place for hosting unofficial Rubik's Cube competitions, unofficial events held at WCA competitions, speedcuber meetups, and other unofficial events.

 ## Screenshots